opendocsg/slw-judgments-backfill/2013_SGHC_93/report.md

 28     The first defendant candidly admitted during cross-examination that he could not actually see if anyone was behind the excavator when he was reversing the excavator.
 This meant that the first defendant could not have seen the plaintiff “suddenly dashing across the back of the excavator”.

-29     Applying the two stage test in _Spandeck Engineering (S) Pte Ltd v Defence Science & Technology Agency_ [2007] 4 SLR(R) 100, I find that the first defendant owed a duty of care to the plaintiff as one of the workers at the Site.
+29     Applying the two stage test in _Spandeck Engineering (S) Pte Ltd v Defence Science & Technology Agency_ <span class="citation">[2007] 4 SLR(R) 100</span>, I find that the first defendant owed a duty of care to the plaintiff as one of the workers at the Site.
 I also find that the first defendant breached this duty to take reasonable care in operating the excavator at the Site because:

  (a) He could not see whether anyone was behind when he was reversing the excavator;